Last updated September 24, 2020

 Currently, only 1-on-1 therapy and treatments are allowed, but we hope that small group sessions will open soon.
 We expect that when the orphanage does allow volunteers in, there will be more strict rules about wearing masks, changing scrubs, and travel parameters.
 (We have more info on what travel may look like in another section).

 Locals are able to shop, visit cafes, hang out in parks, spend time in some museums, etc. There are some restrictions like limited capacity for indoor dining, but things are looking really good as far as daily life and activities go.
+As of September 14th, children returned back to school for the first time since March.

 Out & About